matthew-chirgwin/kafka-java-vertx-starter/ui/README.md

 In setting up this UI codebase, we have aimed to satsify the following goals.
 We intend to stick to them, and so should you! :)

-- `master` is production - once it is merged, its built and live
+- `master` is production - once it is merged, it's built and live
 - Automate everything - less time doing toil, more time focusing on the end product
 - Focus on the user, and run and develop time - keep the user in mind, whoever